 They may not realize they were exposed to asbestos but they were.
 If you were in the motor pool in one of the other branches and you’re doing brake work or clutch work those oftentimes contained asbestos as well and if you’re blowing the dust out to do a repair, etcetera you get yourself exposed.

 The part that people kind of forget about or think about is that “asbestos is something from 20-30 years ago.
-Its peak was over 30 years ago.
+Its peak was more than 40 years ago.
 Well I don’t have to worry about that now”.
 The problem with that is, with that line of thinking, is that asbestos enters your body 20, 30, 40 years ago but doesn’t actually cause any condition to your body until 30, 40, 50, 60 years later people start developing diseases like asbestos or lung cancer or the signature disease mesothelioma which it’s only known cause is asbestos exposure.

 Randy Miller: And I can speak to that personally, we’re talking to Ricky LeBlanc.
 He’s the managing attorney of Sokolove Law, and Ricky I can really attest to that.